programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ```
 {% include figure.html filename="or-en-corpus-analysis-with-spacy-26.png" alt="DataFrame containing average counts of each fine-grained part of speech tag within each discipline (Biology and English)." caption="Figure 26: DataFrame with average fine-grained part of speech usage for each discipline" %}

 As evidenced by the above DataFrame, spaCy identifies around 50 fine-grained part-of-speech tags.
 Researchers can investigate trends in the average usage of any or all of them.
 For example, is there a difference in the average usage of past tense versus present tense verbs in English and Biology papers?
-Three fine-grain tags that could help with this analysis are VBD (past tense verbs), VBP (non 3rd-person singular present text verbs), and VBZ (3rd-person singular present tense verbs).
+Three fine-grained tags that could help with this analysis are VBD (past tense verbs), VBP (non 3rd-person singular present text verbs), and VBZ (3rd-person singular present tense verbs).

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-27.png" alt="Bar chart depicting average use of three verb types (past-tense, third- and non-third person present tense) in English versus Biology papers, showing 3rd-person present tense verbs used most in both disciplines, many more 3rd-person present tense verbs used in English papers than the other two types and more past-tense verbs used in Biology papers." caption="Figure 27: Graph of average usage of three verb types (past-tense, third- and non-third person present tense) in English and Biology papers" %}

 Graphing these reveals a fairly even distribution of the usage of the three verb types in Biology papers.
-However, in English papers, an average of 130 3rd-person singular tense part of speech verbs are used per paper, in compared to around 40 of the other two categories.
+However, in English papers, an average of 130 3rd-person singular tense part-of-speech verbs are used per paper, in compared to around 40 of the other two categories.
 What these differences indicate about the genres is not immediately discernable; it does indicate spaCy's values in identifying patterns of linguistic annotations for further exploration by computational and close-reading methods.

-The analyses above are only a couple of many possible applications for part-of-speech tagging. art-of-speech tagging is also useful for [research questions about sentence *intent*](https://nostarch.com/download/samples/NLP_Vasiliev_ch2.pdf); the meaning of a text changes depending on whether the past, present, or infinitive form of a particular verb is used.
+The analyses above are only a couple of many possible applications for part-of-speech tagging.
+Part-of-speech tagging is also useful for [research questions about sentence *intent*](https://nostarch.com/download/samples/NLP_Vasiliev_ch2.pdf); the meaning of a text changes depending on whether the past, present, or infinitive form of a particular verb is used.
 It's valuable for word sense disambiguation and language translation.
 And of course, part-of-speech tagging is a building block of named entity recogntion, the focus of the analysis below.

 ## Named Entity Analysis
 In this section, we'll use the named entity tags extracted from spaCy to investigate the second research question: **Do students use certain named entities more frequently in different academic genres that signify differences in genre conventions?**

-To start, we'll create a new DataFrame with the text filenames, disciplines, and part of speech tags.
+To start, we'll create a new DataFrame with the text filenames, disciplines, and part-of-speech tags.
 ```
 # Create new DataFrame for analysis purposes
 ner_analysis_df = final_paper_df[['Filename','PAPER TYPE', 'Named_Entities', 'NE_Words']]